ooni/probe-cli/internal/enginenetx/DESIGN.md

-7. provide a configuration file (`$OONI_HOME/engine/bridges.conf`) such that users can manually configure TLS dialing for any backend service and third party service that may be required by OONI Probe, therefore allowing to bypass also IP-based restrictions as long as a known-good bridge exists.
+7. provide a configuration file (`$OONI_HOME/engine/bridges.conf`) such that users can manually configure TLS dialing for any backend service and third party service required by OONI Probe, therefore allowing to bypass IP-based restrictions as long as known-good bridges are available.

 The rest of this document explains how we designed for achieving these goals.